pablo-abc/felte/packages/felte/README.md

 Felte is a simple to use form library for Svelte.
 It is based on Svelte stores and Svelte actions for its functionality.
 No `Field` or `Form` components, just plain stores and actions to build your form however you like.
 You can see it in action in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-wce2h?file=/App.svelte)!

-**WARNING:** The API is not set in stone yet, so breaking changes may occur between minor versions until it is stable enough to be 1.0.0
+**STATUS:** Useable.
+Felte's API is stable enough to be used.
+I feel the main API is solid enough to not need breaking changes that fast, but more usage input would be useful.
+If you're interested please give it a try and feel free to open an issue if there's anything missing!

 ## Features